Your guide to Slack for higher education

 Here are some more tips on keeping the campus community informed of pertinent events:

-- Create an #announcements-only channel to broadcast critical information campus-wide, such as office or campus closures
+- Create an #announcements-only channel to broadcast critical information, like office or campus closures, campus wide

-- Add apps such as Salesforce, Workday and ServiceNow to streamline campus administration
+- Add apps like Salesforce, Workday and ServiceNow to streamline campus administration

 Bonus tip: Make Slack a safe space to share ideas, ask questions and collaborate on work by pinning a set of etiquette and community guidelines to your channels.
 Feel free to borrow this template and update it as needed.